drocgoesongit/drocgoesongit/README.md

 ![Nabeel-Banner](https://github.com/drocgoesongit/drocgoesongit/blob/master/backgorund.png)

-I am a Native Android Developer who deeply love open source.
-I am passionate about making high quality applications for good user interactions.
+I am a Native Android Developer who deeply loves open source.
+I am passionate about making high-quality applications for good user interactions.
 Also as a programmer, I practice Data Structures and Algorithms at CodeChef.
-For the artist in me smartphone is my canvas.
+For the artist in me, the smartphone is my canvas.

 - 🌱 I’m currently learning kotlin for Android Development.